rjwats/esp8266-react/README.md

 Pull the project and open it in PlatformIO.
 PlatformIO should download the ESP8266 platform and the project library dependencies automatically.

-The projects directory structure is as follows:
+The project directory structure is as follows:

 Directory | Description
 ---- | -----------